AgriTech Startups- The updated farming marketplace!

 - Agricultural Technology Management Agency (ATMA): was devised to bridge the gap between technology and farming practices.
 It motivates the farmers and stakeholders to become a part of the technology drive and adopt the various solutions developed using technology.

 - Pradhan Mantri Fasal Bima Yojana (PMFBY): Initiated by PM Modi, it aims to provide insurance coverage to various farmers to get them a stabilized income in case of crop failure.
 Using techniques like Crop Cutting Experiments (CCE) estimates the yield produced of any crop and thus encourages the farmers to undertake innovative and advanced agriculture practices.

-AgriTech startups have been coming up with innovative solutions to get the farmers better prices for their yield, solve the last-mile connectivity issues, track and monitor the growth and health of their crops.
+AgriTech startups have been coming up with innovative solutions to get the farmers better prices for their yield, crop acreage, solve the last-mile connectivity issues, track and monitor the growth and health of their crops.
 Companies like CropIn, Bijak, Agrostar, and many more are in a neck-to-neck competition.
 RMSI-Cropalytics has recently joined the initiative of solving many challenges farmers and other agriculture sectors face like crop outlook, crop acreage and yield estimation.

 - Village Prioritization categorizes the villages as per your needs and will let you know where you can set up your sales and get better results in terms of yield, health, and procurements and,

 - In-Season tracking will enable tracking of the stage-wise growth of a crop and help determine the in-time need for products like fertilizer.